Core Concepts

 cargo fmt --check # Formatted correctly?

-Put these in your CLAUDE.md or success criteria docs so agents know what “done” means.
+Put these in your AGENTS.md or success criteria docs so agents know what “done” means.

 Patterns